 There is a particular kind of wound that forms when the person you most admire turns out to be exactly what they promised to destroy.
 It is not simple disillusionment.
 It is closer to what psychologists call a rupture of idealized identification — the moment the father figure is revealed as merely a man, and a corrupt one at that.
 Most people who experience this wound go quiet.
 They absorb it, rationalize it, find ways to keep the poster on the wall even after they've stopped believing in what it represents.
-Peter Magyar did not go quiet.
+Peter Magyar did not go quietly.

-In February 2024, Hungary's president Katalin Novák pardoned a former official convicted of covering up the sexual abuse of boys at a state children's home.
-The scandal was grotesque on its own terms.
-What made it personally catastrophic for Magyar was that his then-wife, Justice Minister Judit Varga, had countersigned the pardon.
-The family and the regime collapsed in the same moment.
-Magyar went on camera — a livestreamed interview that would be viewed millions of times — and said out loud what two decades inside the machine had taught him.
-He accused Orbán and his inner circle of using the language of family values and national sovereignty as what he called "sugar-coating," a careful veneer over the raw business of power and money.
-It was not the statement of a man who had drifted from his convictions.
-It was the statement of a man who had been betrayed by his.
+In a livestreamed interview that would be viewed millions of times, Magyar revealed what two decades inside the Orbán machine had taught him.
+He accused “Viktator” and his inner circle of using family values and national sovereignty as "sugar-coating," a careful veneer over the raw business of power and money.
+It wasn’t a statement of a man who had drifted from his convictions.
+It was the statement of a man who had been betrayed by his own.

 For sixteen years, it worked.
 The gerrymandered electoral map, the captured media landscape, the constitutional rewrites — all of it was constructed to be self-reinforcing.
 The system was designed to make Orbán unbeatable, and for four consecutive elections, it succeeded.
 What the architecture could not account for was a challenger who had lived inside it.
 Magyar didn't campaign against Orbán's system from the outside.
 He named its mechanisms from memory.
 He knew which doors were false because he had stood behind them.